sdutrapereira/playfair/index.md

 This Jupyter Book explores the work of William Playfair, who in 1786 published *The Commercial and Political Atlas*, the first book to represent statistical data graphically.
 Despite its significance, it went largely unnoticed for over 150 years.

-This project investigates why by reconstructing Playfair’s graphs using Python and examining his historical sources and numerical data.
+Here I investigate why by reconstructing Playfair’s graphs and examining his historical sources and numerical data.
 Designed for historians without programming skills, the book offers step-by-step code explanations.
 If you have little interest in the code, no problem: just press play to run the cells and visualise the results.

 #### Here you will find